perminder-klair/digitalaholic.com/src/pages/welcome-to-digitalaholic/index.md

 Cheers!
 In this tutoral, I am going to show how to setup and build simple AngularJs and Cordova App.
 We will cover both Android app developement and iOS app development.

+By the way, I am editing this post from my iPad Pro using awesome Working Copy and iA Writer! :)